-Glade Run Recreation Area, also known as the Glade, consists of 19,000 acres of open public land along the noth and northwest side of Farmington.
-At an elevation of 5,669 feet, this popular recreation area consists of sandy arroyos, slickrock, rolling foothills and mountain trails.
+Glade Run Recreation Area, also known as the Glade, consists of 19,000 acres of open public land along the north and northwest side of Farmington.
+At an elevation of 5,669 feet, this popular recreation area consists of sandy arroyos, slick rock, rolling foothills, and mountain trails.
 The Glade offers motorcycle, mountain bike, ATV/UTV, Jeeps and equestrian trails.
-The area is open year round, dry overnight camping is permitted.
+The area is open year-round, dry overnight camping is permitted.

 Pinon Hills Blvd. and Glade Road, Farmington, NM

 On the south end of the Glade, there are 3,800 acres of open OHV use area.
-On the north three quarters there are 42 miles of marked trails for off-highway vehicle and mountain bike trails.
+In the north three quarters there are 42 miles of marked trails for off-highway vehicle and mountain bike trails.
 Within the Glade, Chokecherry Canyon is well known as an amazing off-roading experience.
-With one visit you will discover why off road enthusiasts voted Chokecherry Canyon New Mexico's #1 Off Road Trail!
+With one visit you will discover why off-road enthusiasts voted Chokecherry Canyon New Mexico's #1 Off-Road Trail!
 Host to the W.E.
-Rock Grand Nationals, (2016, 2017, 2018, 2019) this area offers rock crawling terrain with boulders, slickrock and mountain foothills, rock piles and mountain trails.
-Miles of trails for off roading of all skill levels, from sandy washes to technical climbs can be found here.
-Main access to Chokecherry Canyon is off Pinon Hills Blvd. and Glade Road in Farmington.
+Rock Grand Nationals, (2016-2020) this area offers rock crawling terrain with boulders, slickrock and mountain foothills, rock piles and mountain trails.
+Miles of trails for off-roading of all skill levels, from sandy washes to technical climbs can be found here.
+The main access to Chokecherry Canyon is off Pinon Hills Blvd. and Glade Road in Farmington.

-UTV, Jeep, equestrian and mountain bike trails throughout Farmington are currently being marked and developed.
-Do not let the absemce of a printed map postpone your visit.
-As these projects are completed a variety of maps are updated to refelct the trail development.
+UTV, Jeep, equestrian, and mountain bike trails throughout Farmington are currently being marked and developed.
+Do not let the absence of a printed map postpone your visit.
+As these projects are completed a variety of maps are updated to reflect the trail development.
 These trails have been shaped and loved by locals for more than 45 years, finding someone to share insider tips is not hard.
-For OHV and ATV trails information we recommend reaching out to the Farmington BLM Field Office or Four Corners Explorers, a locally owned UTV rental company.
+For OHV and ATV trails information, we recommend reaching out to the Farmington BLM Field Office.
 For mountain bike trail information contact 505 Cycles (4301 E. Main Street, Farmington) at 505-278-8900.
 The following resources provide:

 BLM Farmington Field Office